edgelesssys/constellation/docs/docs/overview/performance.md

 #### AKS

-On AKS, we ran the benchmark with Kubernetes `v1.24.9` and nodes with version `AKSUbuntu-1804gen2containerd-2023.02.15`.
+On AKS, the benchmark used Kubernetes `v1.24.9` and nodes with version `AKSUbuntu-1804gen2containerd-2023.02.15`.
-The version we tested on AKS ran with the [`kubenet`](https://learn.microsoft.com/en-us/azure/aks/concepts-network#kubenet-basic-networking) CNI and the [default CSI driver](https://learn.microsoft.com/en-us/azure/aks/azure-disk-csi) for Azure Disk.
+AKS ran with the [`kubenet`](https://learn.microsoft.com/en-us/azure/aks/concepts-network#kubenet-basic-networking) CNI and the [default CSI driver](https://learn.microsoft.com/en-us/azure/aks/azure-disk-csi) for Azure Disk.

-We used the following infrastructure configurations.
+The following infrastructure configurations was used:

 - Nodes: 2 (2 Worker)
 - Machines: `D4as_v5`: 3rd Generation AMD EPYC 7763v (Milan) processor with 4 Cores, 16 GiB memory